arangoml/pyg-adapter/README.md

     "nodeTypes": {
         "v0": {
-            "x": "features",  # 1) you can specify a string value for attribute renaming "y": y_tensor_to_2_column_dataframe,  # 2) you can specify a function for user-defined handling, as long as function returns a Pandas DataFrame
+            "x": "features",  # 1) you can specify a string value for attribute renaming "y": y_tensor_to_2_column_dataframe,  # 2) you can specify a function for user-defined handling, as long as the function returns a Pandas DataFrame
         },
     },
     "edgeTypes": {